What a Long, Strange Trip it's Been....

 We were all part of a "Cultural Commune" in Bucks County

-As Americans all over the USA were preparing for the spectacular Bicentennial celebration during the Summer of '76, BJ and I were embarking on a new life together - moving in with each other, in a little apartment in Perkasie, PA.
+As Americans all over the USA were preparing for the spectacular Bicentennial celebration during the Summer of '76, BJ and I were embarking on a new life together - moving in with each other, in a cute little apartment in Perkasie, PA.

 |